PaolinaCastany/Spotify_EDA/README.md

 ![SQL 1](https://github.com/user-attachments/assets/a9f31980-267e-481a-ad60-6bf6e9e8ad4a)

 ## Visualization with Tableau
-To present the results, I created a dashboard in Tableau that showcases my listening patterns.
-After importing the SQL query results into Tableau, I built the following visualizations:
+To present the results, I created a dashboard in Tableau that showcases my listening patterns of last year (2024) and adding a few overall statistics about my listening patterns since 2013.
+After importing the SQL query results into Tableau, I imported the Tableau file into Figma to build the following visualizations:

-ADD SCREENSHOT

 Top Tracks: A bar chart displaying my most played songs by total listening time.